 Instructions

-- Add the green chopped apples to a 7-cup food processor.
+- Pulse the apples.
+Add the green chopped apples to a 7-cup food processor.
 Pulse about ten times until apples are diced and no large chunks remain.
 Empty the diced green apples into a large mixing bowl.
 Repeat this process with the red apples.

-- Add toasted walnuts to the food processor and pulse 5-7 times until roughly chopped and no large chunks remain.
+- Pulse the walnuts.
+Add toasted walnuts to the food processor and pulse 5-7 times until roughly chopped and no large chunks remain.
 Add chopped walnuts to the large mixing bowl with the apples.

-- Add raisins to the food processor and process for a couple of seconds to break the raisins up into smaller bits.
+- Pulse the raisins.
+Add raisins to the food processor and process for a couple of seconds to break the raisins up into smaller bits.
 Add to the mixing bowl with the other apples and walnuts.
 If using dried cherries or dates repeat this process.

 - Stir everything together in the mixing bowl.
 Add the wine (or juice), maple syrup, cinnamon, allspice and salt.
 Mix again until everything is well incorporated.

-- Serve with matzah or store covered in the refrigerator or at room temperature until ready to serve.
-Best when served 1-2 hours after preparing to allow the flavors to marinate/marry together!
-It is also best to taste after combined for at least one hour before adjusting the seasonings/flavors/ingredients.
+- Serve!
+Serve with matzo or store covered in the refrigerator or at room temperature until ready to serve.
+It is best when served 1-2 hours after preparing to allow the flavors to marinate/marry together!
+I recommend tasting after combined for at least one hour before adjusting the seasonings/flavors/ingredients.
 My mom always stirs in a splash of wine just before serving.

 Equipment